rsa17826/vex-plus-plus/readme.md

     - **attachesToThings**

 - **10x spike**: kills the player on contact
   - rotatable
-    - i plan to replace this with a scalable spike that tiles the spike texture instead
+    - i plan to replace this and the single spike with a scalable spike that tiles the spike texture instead
   - **settings**:
     - **color**
     - **attachesToThings**